La Universidad (College)

 Abel and Paulina lead students on a Spanish vocabulary college "tour" by taping pictures representing parts of campus around the room.

-This list (see image below) names the parts of a small iberal arts campus in Spanish.
+This list (see image below) names the parts of a small liberal arts campus in Spanish.
 Bilingual professors and student researchers at Hobart and William Smith Colleges designed these materials and activities as part of a Spanish workshop for second-grade students.
 However, this plan could be adapted for use at any small liberal arts college.
 It is ideal for showing groups of small children the importance of Spanish and bilingualism in higher education.
 We found that the bilingual students were every bit as enthusiastic as the second-language learners.

 Vocabulary list with images designed by Thao.